-36. In other words, coroner A's area will bear the costs up until the transfer, including the costs of any preliminary inquiries, and coroner B's area will bear the costs thereafter.
+- investigation (and inquest) from the date the transfer is made (accepted): regulation 19(1). - 42.
+In other words, coroner A's area will bear the costs up until the transfer, including the costs of any preliminary inquiries, and coroner B's area will bear the costs thereafter.